-No matter what the season, there is not a single person in the world, who enjoys a bad hair day – everyone, wants their hair to look great, at any given point of time.
+No matter what the season, there is not a single person in the world who enjoys a bad hair day.
+Everyone wants their hair to be gorgeous, at any given point of time.
 However, the changing weather often plays havoc with our hair and what normally is our crowning glory, becomes our worst nightmare.
 The monsoons are here and for many people, this is the time when their hair turns weak and frizzy.
 However, by keeping a few important tips in mind, you will be able to prevent hair fall.

 Time to get a haircut

 The monsoons are a great time to get a haircut and while you are at it, you could consider a look that is shorter.
 The reason behind this is that during the rains, your hair will keep getting wet and even when you step out of a shower, your hair will take time to dry up.
 Shorter hair will be easier to manage and they will get dry faster too.

 If you have long hair, you need to make sure that your hair is completely dry, before you even think of tying it.
 Tying long hair means inviting a lot of trouble, because when moist hair is tied up, the moisture also gets tied in, leading to hair that is weaker and a lot frizzier.
 In order to control the frizz, you will have to use a lot more products, which in the long run, will damage your hair even more.
 If you do have to tie your hair, choose loose hairstyles, which allow your hair the room to breathe.

 If you want to prevent hair fall, then make sure that your hair is completely dry at all times.
 When you step out of the shower, take the time to completely towel dry your hair.
 You could also use the cold setting on your hair dryer to ensure that you have removed all the moisture.
 If your hair gets wet in the rains, dry them as soon as possible.
 In case you are caught in a complete downpour, come home and wash your hair in warm running water and then dry your hair, because rain water can be acidic.

 Use your shampoo with care